USTLibraries/Discovery-Loader-Widget/README.md

 Uses the same DIV tag structure as the Primo DIV.
 See example-summon.html for documentation.

+No plans on adding additional features to summon.js

 ## Primo Search

 New!
 May 2017!
 Now Primo Search boxes are supported!